Jacob Frey: Mayoral tenure

 Since the strong mayor system was implemented, Frey has issued eight executive orders.
-The first one established Minneapolis as safe haven for reproductive rights and healthcare after Roe v.
+The first established Minneapolis as a safe haven for reproductive rights and healthcare after Roe v.
 Wade was overturned.

 In 2024, Frey set a record for vetoes issued in a year—eight, with four sustained.
-Vetoed legislation included a resolution on the Israel-Palestine conflict, a minimum wage for ride share drivers, a statement in support of amnesty for student protesters who damaged University of Minnesota property, and a charter for a labor relations board to advise the city council on labor issues.
-The City Council rejected Frey’s own proposal for a ride share driver minimum wage and put forward a different version, after which Uber and Lyft threatened to cease serving the metropolitan area.
-A later state law, which is currently in effect, is nearly identical to Frey's ordinance.
+Vetoed legislation included a resolution on the Israeli–Palestinian conflict, a minimum wage for rideshare drivers, a statement in support of amnesty for student protesters who damaged University of Minnesota property, and a resolution for a labor standards board to advise the city council on labor issues.
+The City Council rejected Frey's own proposal for a rideshare driver minimum wage and put forward a different version, after which Uber and Lyft threatened to cease serving the metropolitan area.
+A later state law, now in effect, is nearly identical to Frey's ordinance.